razor0184/nesn-assessment/README.md

 # nesn-assessment
-Test ops for A and B Co
+Test ops for A and B Companies